tjwkura5/retail-banking-app-deployed-elastic-beanstalk-2/README.md

 However, addressing the memory usage spikes was more challenging.
 I tried three approaches to conserve memory before ultimately deciding to increase the threshold to 90%.
 First, I uninstalled or disabled Jenkins plugins that I didn't think were necessary.
 Then, I introduced a new stage in our pipeline to clear the cache or remove unused objects from memory after the build stage.
 Finally, I attempted to reduce the Java heap size for Jenkins by adding the line JAVA_ARGS="-Xmx256m -Xms128m" to the Jenkins startup script.
 The -Xms parameter sets the initial heap size, and the -Xmx parameter sets the maximum heap size for the JVM.

-Despite these efforts, I had 13 unsuccessful builds and only managed to reduce memory usage to 79%.
+Despite these efforts, I had 13 unsuccessful builds before I managed to reduce memory usage to 79%.
 Since this wasn't a significant improvement, I decided to increase my memory threshold to 90%.

 If you take a look at my Jenkins file you will noticed that I added the following two lines to our build stage: